ItalyPaleAle/SMNormalize/README.md

 [![Dependency Status](https://david-dm.org/ItalyPaleAle/SMNormalize.svg?style=flat)](https://david-dm.org/ItalyPaleAle/SMNormalize)
 [![devDependency Status](https://david-dm.org/ItalyPaleAle/SMNormalize/dev-status.svg?style=flat)](https://david-dm.org/ItalyPaleAle/SMNormalize#info=devDependencies)

-String normalization utilities for Unicode strings.
+String normalization utilities for Unicode strings and ids.

 In a world where everyone types in Unicode (including emojis!), there are many things to consider when you accept input from users and are, for example, planning to use input strings as identifiers.
 For example, when dealing with tags, ids, labels, titles… When dealing with these situations, there a few common issues: